benreid24/BLIB/docs/wiki/bscript.md

 ### Comparators

 Note that strings are compared alphabetically for less/greater comparisons.
-Arrays are compared by length for them.
+Arrays are compared by length.
 For Boolean `true` is greater than
 `false`.
 Numeric values are compared numerically.

 | Comparison    | Operator | Type(s)                  |